daderidd/daderidd.github.io/_pages/about.md

 motivates my conviction that holistic, big picture approaches are beneficial, acknowledging that the whole is indeed greater than the sum of its parts.

+Through my roles at the University of Geneva and EPFL I have had the chance to consult with various organisations about a wide range of topics which gave me experience in understanding needs, tailoring approaches, and creating value.
+I have also consolidated my ability to rigorously manage deadlines and budgets while sharpening my communication skills to share complex results accurately and convincingly, both in writing and orally.

 ## Work and research
 In my work, I harness quantitative and computational methodologies to deeply understand